brikteknologier/seraph-model/README.md

   * `direction` (optional - default: `out`) the direction of the relationship
   * `many` (optional - default: `false`) if set to true, the result is always and array
+* `computeLevels` - compute computed variables on models up to this depth in the composition graph.
+This may be desirable if you are reading many nodes, and you have computations that cause a database query to be executed.
+This can grow very quickly to a lot of http calls, and so `computeLevels` can be used to restrict the computation to only your root model (0) or the closest compositions (1, etc).

 ```javascript